-I no longer see psychosis and often long-term traumatization as a related disorder, but as part of traumatization, such as dissociation.
-Various EU, UK and other countries have clearly demonstrated a link.
-Unfortunately, I have to say, many have and will continue to look for it exclusively in gene research.
+I no longer see psychosis in relation to long-term traumatization as a related disorder, but as part of traumatization, such as dissociation.
+Various studies in EU, UK and other countries have clearly demonstrated a link.
+Unfortunately, I have to say, many have and will continue to look for it exclusively in genes and brain-abnormalities.
 Why don't most people say it and yet intuitively they will agree that there must be more.
 But people always come back to genes.
 This is partly due to the fact that people are educated in this way, and thus think and do research.
 The secret to life is all kinds of mechanisms, more than just genes.
 Unfortunately I have to say to these people.
 But the real reality of live is much more complex and not so limited to genes only.
 Genes are also regulated and that is how it works, chronic childabuse and thus chronic trauma alters the epegenetics.
 It would be very shocking/ surpricing in fact or embarrassing to acknowledge that genes researchers have not come up with Holly-grail of psychosis research either, but why this obstinacy, short-sightedness and blindness has how nature and therefore brains have mechanisms to regulate gene expression to adapt, what is going on among these psychiatrists and scientists.

 Epigenetic Mechanisms in the Pathophysiology of Psychotic Disorders